-The past two years, he has helped lead the program to a pair of top-10 finishes at the NCAA Championships and two ACC team titles as seven student-athletes earned All-America honors.
+The past three years, he has helped lead the program to three of top-10 finishes at the NCAA Championships, two ACC team titles and an ACC dual meet title as 10 different student-athletes earned All-America honors.
 In 2011-12, he was instrumental in helping the Hokies place 11th at the NCAA Championships.

 Robie came to Blacksburg after serving as the head coach at Binghamton University in New York.
 A two-time collegiate All-American and 1997 NCAA runner-up, Robie took over a program that had been discontinued after the 2003-04 school year because of budget constraints.
 Before taking over at Binghamton, he was an assistant coach for four seasons at the University of Michigan.

 In seven years as a Division I assistant coach prior to coming to Blacksburg, Robie helped coach 23 All-Americans, nine Academic All-Americans and one national champion.
 As the Wolverines’ top assistant coach, Robie recruited three top-10 classes, including the No. 2 ranked class in 2004.
 His one-on-one work with Michigan student-athlete Ryan Bertin culminated with Bertin’s 2003 NCAA championship – the school’s first national champion in 18 years.
 In all, Michigan’s team earned national top-10 status all four years that Robie was a coach there.

 His dedication and influence off the mat resulted in the wrestling team winning the 2003 community service award at the school.